History of The University

-While the University has become increasingly popular with students (there are now 9 applications for every available place).
-In 2010 81% of the undergraduates admitted to Warwick has an A level score on entry of AAB or above, it has been a mark of Warwick's strategy to encourage and facilitate admission from those less well-advantaged and from poorer backgrounds.
+The University has become increasingly popular with students (there are now nine applications for every available place) and in 2010 81% of the undergraduates admitted to Warwick has an A level score on entry of AAB or above.
+But it has been a mark of Warwick's strategy to encourage and facilitate admission from those less well-advantaged and from poorer backgrounds.

 From its beginnings, it has welcomed applications from mature students (who often have no formal qualifications but can show the potential necessary for higher education).
 In 1986, Warwick launched what has been a highly successful part-time degrees programme.
 In 1991 the University initiated an innovative shared 2+2 degree programme with a group of local FE Colleges which was specifically aimed at individuals with few if any formal qualifications and who were often in situations of considerable social and economic disadvantage.
 Warwick has involved itself in the new Foundation Degrees that were piloted in 2001.